nikhil-RGB/turing-machine-generator/README.md

 > You can save a machine by clicking on the save icon in the top-right.
 > You will get a prompt asking for a name with which the machine can be saved, an empty string is also a valid input.
 > Ensure that the name is not already taken before saving since if there is another machine saved with the same name, it will simply get overwritten with the one being saved.
-> Note also that only the machine table and initial configuration are saved.
+> Note also that only the machine description, machine table and initial configuration are saved.
 The machine's state on running it through X iterations will not be saved.
+> Any changes made to the machine after it is saved with a name must ALSO be saved before quitting out if you want the changes to persist.
+The application does NOT autosave anything at any point.
+> Additionally, users can add a description for their machines by tapping the info Icon Button on the top-right, then editing and saving the text which appears in the description prompt.

 - The Table on this screen represents the Turing Machine's behaviour.
 It consists of the following columns: M-config, Symbol, Actions, New m-config.
 - Each entry in this table, therefore can be read as: While the machine is in [M-config] and the tape-head is reading symbol [Symbol], execute [Actions] and switch into [New m-